Posted by Anant Patel

 October 26, 2013

-Everyone in the online marketing industry have come across a number of affiliate websites.
+Everyone in the online marketing industry has come across a number of affiliate websites.
 Some of them stand out, but a lot of them are just bad!
-This post will deal about what Google is looking out for in an affilitate website and the common mistakes which have resulted into drastic failures.
+This post will deal with what Google is looking out for in an affiliate website and the common mistakes which have resulted in drastic failures.

 Diversification of Revenue Streams

 There should be more than one source of income from a website as not doing so has resulted in doomed companies.
 Having just Adsense as a source of income is extremely dangerous for a website.
 There could be other creative streams that could be added to a website.
 If there is a website on travel, you could have a “fresh” or “news” section to make the site lively.
 You could add ticket sales for the local events and concerts.
 Within some time you will see the sales counter ticking up.

 Bad Link Policies

 Link building is honestly one of those aspects of promoting a website that is difficult.
 While building a website, it’s hard to get other sites linking to you.
 As a result, we stop linking to other sites.
 This doesn’t work as it seems like a spoiled child, who isn’t playing anymore and is taking the toys back home.
 This attitude will create a website that looks like a dead-end for links.
 A website like this one looks very odd to Google.
 It is required to link to non-competitive, commercial sites.
 Do it openly, but only where it makes sense, looks natural and benefits the customer.